ColinLeBlanc34/AI-Personalization-Marketing-/Background.md

 Background.md
-# Backgrounder: AI Personalization and Strategic Marketing Decisions
+# Background: AI Personalization and Strategic Marketing Decisions

 As businesses look to increase performance, efficiency, and relevance across digital platforms, the use of AI in marketing has grown quickly.
 Brands can customize communications, recommendations, and advertising to each customer's unique behaviour, preferences, and contextual cues thanks to AI-driven customization.
 Personalization is an appealing strategic tool for consumer companies that operate in cutthroat digital environments because it offers increased engagement and conversion rates.
 However, increasing customization requires gathering a lot of consumer data and using algorithmic inference, which raises issues with long-term brand reputation, privacy, transparency, and trust.
 Therefore, rather than being solely a technical optimization issue, the choice to increase AI-driven customization involves a strategic tradeoff.